Debutante: Australia

 Australia inherited the practice of debutante presentation from the British monarchy, with colonial governors and Governors-General of Australia responsible for organizing events in the early decades.

 In modern Australia, debutante balls (or colloquially "deb balls") are usually organised by high schools, church groups or service clubs, such as Lions or Rotary.
 The girls who take part are in either Year 10, 11 or 12 at high school (i.e. aged between 15 and 18).
-The event is often used as a fund-raiser for local charities.

-The Australian debutante wears a white or pale-coloured gown similar to a wedding dress.
-However, the dress does not come with a train on the skirt, and the debutante does not wear a veil.
+The Australian debutante wears a white or pale-coloured gown similar to a wedding dress, though without a train and veil.
 The boy wears black tie or another formal dress suit.

-It is customary for the female to ask a male to the debutante ball, with males not being able to "do the deb" unless they are asked, similar to a Sadie Hawkins Dance.
+It is customary for the debutante to ask a boy to the debutante ball, with males not being able to "do the deb" unless they are asked, similar to a Sadie Hawkins Dance.
 The debutantes and their partners must learn how to dance in ballroom style.
 Debutante balls are almost always held in a reception centre, school hall, the function room of a sporting or other community organisation, e.g. RSL club, or ballroom.
 Usually they are held late in the year and consist of dinner, dancing, and speeches.